SabshinK/Game-Project/Sprint5_Planning.md

 ### Coding Things for Sprint 5:

-***Due dates are mainly for when you should have drafts of those classes or functionalities ready to be reviewed.**
+**Due dates are mainly for when you should have drafts of those classes or functionalities ready to be reviewed.**
-DO NOT START WORKING UNTIL THE SPRINT4 BRANCH HAS BEEN MADE AND THE MEMBER BRANCHES HAVE BEEN REMADE!!!
+DO NOT START WORKING UNTIL THE SPRINT5 BRANCH HAS BEEN MADE AND THE MEMBER BRANCHES HAVE BEEN REMADE!!!

 Member Assignments: